 Ligaments attach bones to each other and act as supports.
-The suspensory ligament in the horse is a strong, broad, fibrous anatomical structure that attaches to the back of the cannon bone just below the knee — the origin of the ligament.
+The suspensory ligament in the horse is a strong, broad, fibrous anatomical structure that attaches to the back of the cannon bone just below the knee or hock — the origin of the ligament.

 About two-thirds of the way down the cannon bone, the ligament divides into two branches which attach to the inside and outside sesamoid bones, on the back of the fetlock.

 In the upper third of the cannon region, the suspensory ligament lies between the large “heads” of the splint bones.
-This means it is impossible to feel the ligament, or apply pressure directly to it, so diagnosis of damage is difficult.
+This means it is impossible to feel the ligament, or apply pressure directly to it, so diagnosis of damage here is difficult.

 Sprain of the suspensory ligament (suspensory desmitis) is usually restricted to one of three areas: